 Email forwarding redirects incoming messages from one email address to a different email address.
-In this guide we show you how to setup Email Forwarders in your both your cPanel and Webmail.
+In this guide, we show you how to setup an Email Forwarder in both your cPanel and Webmail.
 After that we take you through how to forward all email messages for a domain.

 What are Email Forwarders?

 If you have multiple email addresses for your business, it’s a good practice to forward all email messages to one account.
 So if you have [email protected],[email protected], and [email protected] email addresses, all of them can be sent to one account such as [email protected].
 Setting up email forwarders can be done through cPanel or through your Webmail login page.